Dear reader of ADxS.org, please excuse the disruption.

 • non-Hispanic black 12.8 %

-The increase in the prevalence of diagnosis can probably be explained by the improved diagnosis of ADHD.
+The increase in diagnosis prevalence is likely explained by the improved diagnosis of ADHD.
 The true prevalence of ADHD in children in the USA did not change between 2003 and 2007.9

-One study found very different ADHD prevalence rates by county.
-The data was collected through parental reports, which severely impairs its validity:38
+One study found very different ADHD prevalences by county.
+The data was collected through parental reports, which severely impairs its validity:42

 USA national: 12.9 % (11.5 % to 14.4 %)